How to start using AI in 2026 – A complete guide for beginners

 It is easy to misinterpret which systems are actually powered by AI technology.
 Here are some examples of what isn’t considered AI:

-• Simple Automation: Programs that follow pre-defined rules without learning or adapting.
+• Simple automation: Programs that follow pre-defined rules without learning or adapting.
 For example, a basic calculator or a thermostat with set temperatures is not considered AI.

-• Data Analysis Tools: Software that processes data but doesn’t learn or make decisions.
+• Data analysis tools: Software that processes data but doesn’t learn or make decisions.
 Think of basic spreadsheet applications or simple data visualization tools.

-• Basic Search Engines: Systems that only match keywords without AI.
+• Basic search engines: Systems that only match keywords without AI.
 For instance, a simple database query returning exact matches.

-• Hard-coded Decision Trees: Fixed if-then rule systems that can’t learn.
+• Hard-coded decision trees: Fixed if-then rule systems that can’t learn.
 Such an example would be a basic chatbot with pre-written responses.

-• Traditional Computer Programs: Software that performs specific tasks based on explicit instructions without improving.
+• Traditional computer programs: Software that performs specific tasks based on explicit instructions without improving.
 A word processor or a video game with predetermined responses is such a program that does not encompass AI technology.

 It is evident that the lines between AI and non-AI systems can be blurry, especially as technology advances.
 Many modern systems combine AI with traditional programming, creating hybrid approaches.
 As AI evolves, our understanding of what is being considered AI may change, with new techniques and applications emerging regularly.